 if you add sugar, flavoured syrups or protein powder in excess, you can easily make a smoothie go from health food to liquid sugar bombs.
 Also, adding honey, cream, flavoured yogurt and ice cream to smoothies is not uncommon; and while it may improve the taste it also increases the number of calories you add to the drink.

 As you can see, both fresh juices and smoothies come with their own benefits.
-As they serve different purposes, one as a meal replacement and the other as refreshing burst of nutrient, ideally both can have a place in your diet.
+As they serve different purposes, one as a meal replacement and the other as a refreshing burst of nutrient, ideally both can have a place in your diet.

 Get Started with Fitness: